Nicholaswogan/photochem/README.md

 **Fortran library:**

-If you prefer to use the code exclusively in Fortran, that is OK too.
 You can build `libphotochem` with CMake.
 Download or clone this repository, then from the root directory of the repository run

 ```sh
 mkdir build